ni/semi-test-library-dotnet/Docs/docs/advanced/ExtendingTheSemiconductorTestLibrary.md

 ## Writing Your Own Extension Method

 It is recommended that you start by creating a separate .cs file to write your project-specific extensions in, with it's own unique namespace.
 It must contain a static class, which should use the same name as the file name.
-Once you have this setup, you then then write out a new static method, with the first parameter being the target class you wish to extend proceeded by the `this` keyword.
-You can then add any other parameters and your desired logic within the method.
+You then write out a new static method, with the first parameter being the target class you wish to extend proceeded by the `this` keyword.
+Finally, can add other parameters to method signature and your desired logic within the method body.
 Refer to the example below, which extends `PinSiteData` to have a `MaxByPin()` method that calculates the per-site maximum value across each pin.

 ```C#
 // FileName: MyProjectExtensions.cs